Crystal Bowl GBR is aiming to examine 3 core measures across a wide range of species in the region:

 - Community attitudes (number of legal size fish kept or released)

 - Qld Fisheries Boat Ramp Surveys reported a catch rate of 0.3 fish/fisher/day in 2017

-- Sportfishers reported a catch rate of 1.5 fish/fisher/day in 2017
+- Sportfishers have reported a catch rate of 1.38 fish/fisher/day in 2018, so far

 - Bundaberg ranked 6th in the state for Barred Javelin catch rates

 - An average length of 386mm was reported in 2017 Qld Fisheries Boat Ramp Surveys

 - Bundaberg ranked 13th in the State for the average length of Barred Javelin

 - 89% of fish reported by recreational fishers in the 2017 Qld Fisheries Boat Ramp Surveys were released